jgithubs/jsplayarea/hw-serial-connect.md

 Serial connection is convient because the developer's desktop can be used for software installation commands.
 However, the special serial cable needs to be purchased.
-This serial cable will also power the Pi, however, it is not recommended for this project.
+This serial cable will also power the Pi, however, not recommended for this project.

 <img src=https://cdn-shop.adafruit.com/970x728/954-02.jpg width=480>